COS301-SE-2022/Tutor-Me/README.md

 </p>
 <br> <br>
 <br> <br><br> <br><br> <br><br> <br>
 <p> One can install our application by simply scaning this QR code.
-A download pop up will be shown in which the user can </p>
+A download pop up will be shown in which the users can click to download</p>

 ## Contributors
 # [Kudakwashe Chivunga](https://github.com/Kuda214) (Team Lead And Front-end engineer)